mantlenetworkio/mantle/packages/data-transport-layer/README.md

 ## What is this?

-The BitNetwork Data Transport Layer is a long-running software service (written in TypeScript) designed to reliably index BitNetwork transaction data from Layer 1 (Ethereum).
+The Mantle Data Transport Layer is a long-running software service (written in TypeScript) designed to reliably index Mantle transaction data from Layer 1 (Ethereum).
 Specifically, this service indexes:

 * Transactions that have been enqueued for submission to the CanonicalTransactionChain via [`CanonicalTransactionChain.enqueue`].
 * Transactions that have been included in the CanonicalTransactionChain via [`CanonicalTransactionChain.appendQueueBatch`] or [`CanonicalTransactionChain.appendSequencerBatch`].